Everything You Need To Know About CPM: The Critical Path Method With Examples

 • The duration required to complete an activity

-Now, before we can get started with CPM or Critical Path Method, we’ll have to understand two major concepts which are Events and Activities.
-To help understand them better, let’s have a look at the network diagram (which is also the output) of the process.
+Before we can get started with CPM or the Critical Path Method, we’ll have to understand two major concepts: events and Activities.
+To help us understand them better, let’s look at the process's network diagram (which is also the output).

 example cpm